NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

     * [`tail`](http://man7.org/linux/man-pages/man1/tail.1.html) - output the last part of files
     * `-f out/sbatch.out` output appended data as the file `out/sbatch.out` grows

-    **Note:** this output file will not be created until the SLURM job changes from PENDING to RUNNING.
+    **NOTE** -- this output file will not be created until the SLURM job changes from PENDING to RUNNING.

 4) View the output files via the [`nano`](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/) or [`vi`](https://www.howtogeek.com/102468/a-beginners-guide-to-editing-text-files-with-vi/) commands, or over SSH with NppFTP